wtertinek/Linq2Acad/README.md

 ### Understanding how this library works

 Please refer to the following which details in a step-by-step fashion: (i) how this library works and (ii) the decision making process and logic behind the library's derivation: https://wtertinek.com/2016/07/06/linq-and-the-autocad-net-api-final-part/

+### Upgrade to Nuget - Instructions

+1. Remove your existing `Linq2Acad` **PROJECT** completely from your existing Visual Studio solution.
+You should see a lot of red squiggly lines.
+That's great!
+2. Install the Nuget Packages.
+Voila!

+(If you add Nuget while already having a `Linq2Acad` project there, and THEN you subsequently remove the latter project - you might have a lot of problems.)